jeertmans/jeertmans.github.io/_posts/2022-06-15-cost-interact-presentation.md

 3. Create the animations in `h`igh `q`uality with `manim -qh slides.py`
 4. Play the slides `manim-presentation --fullscreen Slides`

 **Warning:** on Windows, I encountered a problem where the quality of slides was terrible with the `--fullscreen` flag.
 This can be fixed by resizing frames manually (you have to edit the `manim-presentation` package to do so).
-Hopefully, I will propose a GitHub Pull Request on the actual package repository.
+This was later fixed by my own package, [Manim Slides](/projects/manim-slides).

 <!-- prettier-ignore-start -->
 ```python